KurtDenzel/Caminos-Wayfinding/README.md

 - Step-by-step directions: Users can search for specific locations and receive step-by-step directions on how to get there.
 - Important information: The system provides important information about the school, such as its history, mission statement, and upcoming events.
 - Contact information: The system includes contact information for key staff members, making it easy to get in touch with teachers, counselors, and administrators.
 - Accessibility: The system is accessible from any device with an internet connection, such as smartphones, tablets, or computers.
-It is designed with user-friendliness in mind, with a simple and intuitive interface that is easy to navigate.
+It is designed with user-friend liness in mind, with a simple and intuitive interface that is easy to navigate.

 <br>